 Dolcetti Gelatto Dolcetti Gelato : Owners/couple Elizabeth and Mark England learned the art of gelato from some of Italy’s masters.
 And then brought it to Salt Lake.
 Dozens of flavors of fresh gelato make choosing difficult.
 1751 S 1100 E

 The Tea Grotto The Tea Grotto : For the serious tea connoiseur (or anyone who wants a great cup of tea), the Tea Grotto is a haven.
-Owner Rebecca Sheeran is one of only 15 certified tea specialists in the US and has spent time on tea plantations around the world.
+Owner Rebecca Sheeran is one of only 15 certified tea specialists in the US and has spent time on tea farms around the world.
 Not only does she serve the very best tea, but also helps customers to learn more about it.
 2030 S 900 E

 Skiing Ski Utah : One of Utah’s biggest natural resources is our incredible snow.
 There are over fourteen ski resorts within a short distance of Salt Lake.
 My favorite resorts include Alta (for skiing purists– they don’t allow snowboarding– but it gets absolutely DUMPED on with snow), Snowbird (just a well-designed resort), Brighton (the best snowboard park in the state) and Park City (for pure nostalgia).